-47 Best Third-Person Games You Can't Afford To MISS - Gameranx
+51 Best Third-Person Games You Can’t Afford to Miss - Gameranx

 Platform: PC, PS4, PS5, Xbox One, Xbox Series X/S

-The Dead Space series has been a longtime favorite among gamers with the first installment released in 2008.
+The Dead Space series has been a longtime favorite among gamers with the first installment released back in 2008.
 The games are said to have drawn inspiration from popular horror titles such as Resident Evil 4 and Silent Hill.
-The next Dead Space game is due to launch this year in Q4 2022, being developed by Motive Studios.
+A remake of the first Dead Space game is due to launch in January 2023 and is being developed by Motive Studios.
 The science-fiction horror survival game will be set in the 26th century and follow engineer Isaac Clarke.
 Players must work to survive and fend off an aggressive alien invasion.
 Dead Space 1 and 2 are great ways to get into the franchise, especially for fans of alien horror games.

 #34 Max Payne 3